PeterShinners/comp/design/shape.md

 For detailed information about spread operations and structure composition, see [Structures, Spreads, and Lazy Evaluation](structure.md).

-## Shape Masking and Scope Filtering
+## Weak Morph and Scope Filtering

-Shape masking provides a mechanism for filtering structures to only expose fields defined in a shape.
-Unlike morphing, which transforms and validates data, masking purely filters - keeping the intersection of available fields and shape-defined fields without applying defaults or restructuring.
+The weak morph operator (`~?`) provides field filtering without validation or transformation.
+This is conceptually similar to **field masking** - it filters a structure to only expose fields defined in a shape, preserving the original structure and values.

-Masking is central to function argument handling, where it filters the module scope (`$mod`) and context scope (`$ctx`) to only expose fields declared in the function's argument shape.
+Weak morph is central to function argument handling, where it filters the module scope (`$mod`) and context scope (`$ctx`) to only expose fields declared in the function's argument shape.
 This creates disciplined function boundaries while maintaining flexibility in scope access.

-### Permissive Mask (`^`)
+### Weak Morph for Field Filtering

-The permissive mask operator filters a structure to only include fields present in both the data and the shape:
+The weak morph operator filters a structure to only include fields present in both the data and the shape:

 ```comp
 !shape ~api-fields = {user ~str session ~str timeout ~num}